mP1/j2cl-maven-plugin/Readme.md

 ```

 - Maven coordinates may have a wildcard in the version.

-- Archives with only annotation class files.
+Archives with the following conditions will automatically marked as equivalent to adding a `classpath-required` entry.

-- Archives with annotation processors.
+- Annotation processors.
-- Archives with JRE classes (including bootstrap).
+- JRE classes (including bootstrap).
+- Only annotation class files.

 ## classpath-scope